 At Eaton Bray Academy, we provide a high-quality mathematics education, promoting an appreciation of the beauty and power of mathematics, alongside a sense of enjoyment and curiosity in mathematical learning.
 Mathematics is of key importance within the workplace and for children within their later life and as such we aim to develop mathematical understanding alongside a secure knowledge of mathematical processes.
 We endeavour to ensure that our maths curriculum at Eaton Bray Academy is fun and interactive, while at the same time challenging, providing our children with key knowledge and skills to become resilient, life-long learners.

 Mathematical reasoning and problem solving are given prominence within the National Curriculum, and all children are given plenty of opportunities to develop these skills throughout the school.
-We also recognize the importance of mathematical fluency and a progression towards efficient written calculations is developed within each year group, in line with the school calculation policy.
+They learn to reason mathematically and to solve problems by applying their maths in a range of contexts.
+We recognise the importance of mathematical fluency and a progression towards efficient written calculations is developed within each year group.
 Pupils are taught mental arithmetic skills throughout the school and children are expected to know their times tables up to 12 x 12 for rapid recall by the end of Year 4.

 A range of teaching styles are used within lessons, according to the children’s needs so that everyone is able to access the National Curriculum.
 These are constantly reviewed and adapted to the needs of the class.
 We endorse a Concrete Pictorial Abstract approach, in order to ensure that the children fully understand and embed the concepts being taught.
 Each class has a range of concrete resources available for the children to use to support their learning.